-Unpaid transaction expenses, the costs of certain fee deferral arrangements and the issuances of additional ordinary shares under certain of the our contracts and arrangements may result in dilution of holders of Ordinary Shares and have a negative impact on our results of operation, our liquidity and/or the market price of the Ordinary Shares.
+Unpaid transaction expenses, the costs of certain fee deferral arrangements and the issuances of additional ordinary shares under certain of our contracts and arrangements may result in dilution of holders of Ordinary Shares and have a negative impact on our results of operation, our liquidity and/or the market price of the Ordinary Shares.

-On April 16, 2024, we issued the April Convertible Notes in favor of certain investors in the aggregate amount of \$1,175,000, convertible into 233,600 Ordinary Shares, at a conversion price of \$5.03 per share, upon the effectiveness of a securities registration statement to the Financial Supervisory Services in Korea in accordance with applicable Korean law.
-On February 16, 2024, we issued the February Convertible Notes in favor of certain investors in the aggregate amount of \$1,250,000, convertible into 201,290 Ordinary Shares, at a conversion price of \$6.21 per share, upon the effectiveness of a securities registration statement submitted to the Financial Supervisory Services of Korea in accordance with applicable Korean law.
+On April 16, 2024, we issued the April Convertible Notes in favor of certain investors in the aggregate amount of \$1,175,000, convertible into 233,600 Ordinary Shares, at a conversion price of \$5.03 per share.
+On February 16, 2024, we issued the February Convertible Notes in favor of certain investors in the aggregate amount of \$1,250,000, convertible into 201,290 Ordinary Shares, at a conversion price of \$6.21 per share.
 On June 30, 2023, JGGC issued a promissory note in favor of JGG SPAC Holdings LLC ("JGG SPAC Holdings") in the amount of \$450,000, which was subsequently increased to \$1,500,000 (the "Working Capital Promissory Note").
 The total amount owed under the Working Capital Promissory Note as of the Closing Date, is \$1,112,500.
 On the Closing Date, we entered into a deferral agreement with JGGC, JGG SPAC Holdings and Captivision Korea (the "JGGC SPAC Holdings Deferral Agreement") for the amount outstanding under the Working Capital Promissory Note.
 Due to ongoing capital constraints, we were unable to pay approximately \$14.1 million of additional transaction expenses on the Closing Date.
-Effective as of November 15, 2023, a number of our service providers, Captivision Korea and JGGC entered into agreements ("Deferred Fee Arrangements" and together with the JGGC SPAC Holdings Deferral Agreement, the "Deferral Agreements") to defer amounts due to these service providers ("Deferred Amounts") until a future date when sufficient funds may become available to us to pay such Deferred Amounts in cash.
-Each of the Deferral Agreements generally provides that (i) until repaid, the Deferred Amounts accrue interest at the rate of 12% per annum and (ii) (A) 50% of the Deferred Amount under such agreement, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 730 days after the Closing Date.
+Effective as of November 15, 2023, a number of our service providers, Captivision Korea and JGGC entered into agreements ("Deferred Fee Arrangements" and together with the JGGC SPAC Holdings Deferral Agreement, the "Deferral Agreements") to defer amounts in cash.
+Each of the Deferred Amounts") until a future date when sufficient funds may become available to us to pay such Deferred Amounts in cash.
+Each of the Deferred Agreements generally provides that (i) until repaid, the Deferred Amounts accrue interest at the rate of 12% per annum and (ii) (A) 50% of the Deferred Amount under such agreement, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 730 days after the Closing Date.

 As an alternative to cash payment, certain of the Deferral Agreements, including the JGGC SPAC Holdings Deferral Agreement, accounting for approximately \$7.7 million of the unpaid transaction expenses, provide that the counterparties have the option to convert all or a portion their outstanding amount owed to them under their respective Deferral Agreements into Ordinary Shares at a share price equal to the average of the volume weighted average of an Ordinary Share for the 20 consecutive trading day period occurring prior to the applicable election date.
-In June and August of 2024 we entered into amendments to certain Deferred Fee Arrangements comprising a total of \$295,000 in Deferred Amounts, providing those counterparties with the option to convert all or a portion of their outstanding amount owed to them into Ordinary Share a conversion price per share equal to the lesser of (a) the VWAP Price and (b) 98% of the last price at which the Ordinary Shares traded on Nasdaq prior to the close of trading hours on the trading day prior to the applicable election date; provided, that no more than \$170,000 of the then outstanding Deferred Amount may be so converted within any 5 consecutive trading day period.
+In June and August of 2024 we entered into amendments to certain Deferred Fee Arrangements comprising a total of \$295,000 in Deferred Amounts, providing those counterparties with the option to convert all or a portion of their outstanding amount owed to them into Ordinary Share a conversion price per share equal to the lesser of (a) the VWAP Price and (b) 98% of the last price at which the Ordinary Shares traded on Nasdaq prior to the close of trading hours on the trading day period.
 The timing, frequency, and the price at which we issue Ordinary Shares are subject to market prices and such counterparty's decision to accept repayment for any such amount in equity.
 Any Ordinary Shares issued pursuant to these arrangements will need to be registered for resale on a Form F-1 registration statement.